Unanswered Questions About AI

 Art and Creativity:

 How will AI systems enhance and augment human creativity?
-Already pop albums are being co-produced with AI, painters are improvising with their robot counterparts, and hundreds of other human and computer collaborations are taking place.
+Already pop albums are being co-produced with AI (Taryn Southern), painters are improvising with their robot counterparts (Sougwen Chung), choreographers are collaborating with neural networks (Wayne McGregor), beatboxers are battling with their AI counterparts (Reeps One), artists are generating novel visual aesthetics (Mario Klingemann and Helena Sarin), educators are creating courses like “Machine Learning For Artists” (Gene Kogan), sculptors are creating new forms with machine learning (Scott Eaton and Ben Snell), creative tools like Deep Dream Generator and GANBreeder are opening up new ways to enhance images, and hundreds of other human and computer collaborations are taking place.
 What is the potential for human innovation and creativity when augmented by machines?
-To learn more about the history or AI art, you can check out our AI Timeline which traces its history to date.
+Our list of AI art generators are a good starting point to see how AI is currently leveling up our creativity.
+(To learn more about the history or AI art, you can check out our AI Timeline which traces its history to date).

 Suggest a question we should add to the list: